jangroth/aws-certification-notes/devops-engineer-professional.md

 <a name="4_10_2"></a>
 ### [↖](#4_10)[↑](#4_10_1_1)[↓](#4_11) Components
 * **Task Definition**
+  * ECS allows to run and maintain a specified number containers in a task definition
+    * Group by responsility, e.g. separate task definitions for frontend and backend
   * The task definition is a text file, in JSON format, that describes one or more containers, up to a maximum of ten, that form your application
   * Specify various parameters, eg: